- Research

 Conclusions

 Schools are ideal spaces for targeted behavior change and population health improvement due to their accessible systems of support and service for children.
 Our study supports the positive impact of two daily recess periods on children’s moderate-to-vigorous physical activity and sedentary behavior.
-Adding an additional recess period to the school day may 15 h of MVPA for children throughout the school year.
+Adding an additional recess period to the school day may contribute up to 28 additional hours of MVPA for children through-out a 180-day school year.
 Considering language that specifies frequency, and potentially duration, in state-level policies can support widespread benefits for children’s health.

 Data availability